Bolachen

-Bolachen (the stress is on the second syllable; the "e" is also sounded) is a traditional card game for 3 players that is played in Upper Bavaria.
-It is threatened by extinction.
+Bolachen (the stress is on the second syllable; the "e" is also sounded) is a traditional card game for 3 players that is played in parts of southern Upper Bavaria, especially in the Rupertiwinkel area of the Berchtesgaden Land, where there is a cultural influence from Salzburg, and the state of Salzburg itself.
+It is a Bavarian variant of the more complex, old Austrian game of Préférence.
+Like its Bavarian cousin, Wallachen, Bolachen is threatened by extinction.

 History

 The origin of Bolachen is not exactly clear; today, it is mainly found in southern Upper Bavaria.
 However, like the similar but more complex Wallachen, it is rarely played anymore and is thus threatened with extinction.
 It is probably the variant or synonym of Préférence described by Geiser as "Polachen", especially as the unusual suit order is identical with that of Préférence.
-In which case, the name means playing [the game of] Polack, Polachen being a derivative of Polacke, an old German word for a Pole, derived in turn from Polak, the Polish word for Pole.
+In which case, the name means playing [the game of] Polack, Polachen being a derivative of Polacke, an old German word for a Pole, derived in turn from Polak or Polack, the Polish word for Pole, noting that the stress is also on the second syllable, a long "a".
 The game may therefore be of Polish origin.
 The terminology for the contracts - Brand, Bettel and Mord - may be derived from the old German game of Brandeln.
+In the Salzburg dialect, the game is called Polächeln and in the Styria, Polackel or Polawitzeln.
+An 1847 Austrian dialect dictionary for the Lower Enns gives Bolawitzeln as a popular game amongst rural folk in "V.O.M.B."
+Ziller gives the explanation of the name as the term polakieren, "to fleece" or "deceive" which, in turn, is derived from Polagge (also Klapper), a Styrian word meaning "a rattle".
+However, Unger equates Polawitzeln (also Polarigeln) to the gambling game of Mauscheln.